vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 {% endhighlight %}

-Voilà, we've extracted data we want from our structure saying **WHAT** our desired data is, not **HOW TO** obtain it.
+Voilà, we've extracted the data we want from our structure saying **WHAT** our desired data is, not **HOW TO** obtain it.

-First mistake that people like me who are starting a new paradigm makes is try to associate the known thinking process to a completely different thing that doesn't have any relation between them.
+First mistake that people like me who are starting a new paradigm make is trying to associate the known thinking process to a completely different thing that doesn't have anything to do with the old paradigm.

 So, next time you're writing a functional program think: "What's my output and what functions must I apply to my input to produce the data I want?" instead of "What steps are necessary to achieve my goal?".